omaraflak/Asynchronous-Socket-Class-C-Windows/README.md

-# Asynchronous-Socket-Class-C-Windows
-SocketClient allows easy communication between sockets and implement a callback pattern for received messages!

 # Why
 Native socket implementation in C++ is... how to say...
 A TOTAL BRAINF*** If you never tryed to use them, don't try now!
+SocketClient allows easy communication between sockets and implement a callback pattern for received messages!

 # Callback Pattern
 The SocketClient class implements a callback pattern which is very usefull to handle messages and catch errors easily.